BNYMellon/CodeKatas/donut-kata/README.md

 ### How to get started

+Java 8 version:
+* There are failing tests in [`DonutShopTest.java`](./src/test/java/bnymellon/codekatas/donutkata/DonutShopTest.java)
+	* Make the tests pass by following and completing the TODOs in [`DonutShop.java`](./src/main/java/bnymellon/codekatas/donutkata/DonutShop.java)

+Java 10 version (uses [Local-Variable Type Inference](http://openjdk.java.net/jeps/286) feature):
+* There are failing tests in [`DonutShop10Test.java`](./src/test/java/bnymellon/codekatas/donutkata10/DonutShop10Test.java)
+	* Make the tests pass by following and completing the TODOs in [`DonutShop.java`](./src/main/java/bnymellon/codekatas/donutkata10/DonutShop.java)

+Kotlin version:
-* There are failing tests in [`DonutShopTest`](./src/test/java/bnymellon/codekatas/donutkata/DonutShopTest.java)
+* There are failing tests in [`DonutShopTest.kt`](./src/test/kotlin/bnymellon/codekatas/donutkatakotlin/DonutShopTest.kt)
-	* Make the tests pass by following and completing the TODOs in [`DonutShop`](./src/main/java/bnymellon/codekatas/donutkata/DonutShop.java)
+	* Make the tests pass by following and completing the TODOs in [`DonutShop.kt`](./src/main/kotlin/bnymellon/codekatas/donutkatakotlin/DonutShop.kt)

+All of the `DonutShop` implementations and tests use [Eclipse Collections](http://www.eclipse.org/collections/).